epifluidlab/cofrag/README.md

-# cfHiC
+# cf-HiC

-cfHiC: reconstruct 3D genome by cell-free DNA fragmentation patterns
+Project goal: reconstruct 3D genome from cell-free DNA fragmentation patterns.

-#step1:get distance matrix

-#step2 get raw cfDNA obs data

-#step3: get corrected obs data
+cell-free DNA fragmentation may carry much information revealing chromatin interactions.
+By analyzing the statistical distance between fragment distributions from two separated bins, we may infer how the two loci are interacting with each other.
+This is similar to the idea of Hi-C.

+Seven steps are involved:

-#step4: get corrected distance matrix
+1. Calculate the distance matrix

-#step5 get correlation matrix

-#step6 make all NA value to 0

-#step7 calculate similarity
+2. Calculate the corrected correlation matrix, by using the Hi-C contact probability curve to correct the distance matrix
+3. Calculate the similarity